WallStreetMojo

 Simple Interest Formula

-Formula to Calculate Simple Interest (SI)
+What Is Simple Interest (SI) Formula?

-Simple Interest (SI) is a way of calculating the amount of interest that is to be paid on the principal and is calculated by an easy formula, which is by multiplying the principal amount with the rate of interest and the number of periods for which the interest has to be paid.
+Simple Interest (SI) is a way of calculating the amount of interest that is to be paid on the principal and is calculated by an easy formula, which is by multiplying the principal amount by the rate of interest and the number of periods for which the interest has to be paid.

 Simple Interest Formula